 Lead Testing

 Lead exposure is especially harmful to children, infants, and pregnant women.
 Have your water tested for total lead levels, which measures all forms of lead in the water including particulate and dissolved lead.
-The EPA’s lead action level is 15 parts per billion (ppb), though no level of lead exposure is considered safe.
+The EPA sets the lead action level at 15 parts per billion (ppb), although no level of lead exposure is considered safe.
 If results are over 5 ppb, consider using a certified water filter and retesting.

 Mercury Testing